 For a client, a logo is just a graphic you put on your website header and business cards.
 It’s not the client’s job to know specifically what file formats they need – they’ll happily accept a flat JPEG from their logo designer, and then stare at you blankly when you ask them where their vector version is.

-The point is: the client is not the one that has to specify this.
-It’s the professional’s responsibility to be aware of industry standards and perform their work accordingly.
+The client is not the one that has to specify this.
+It’s the professional’s responsibility to be aware of industry standards and perform their work accordingly

 That’s the difference between a professional and an amateur.